 If you are a gem, MBA consultants will help you polish your profile so it glows.
 If you are a stone, no amount of polishing will help.

 Professional writers and authors of best sellers use editors all the time.
 That is not considered as plagiarism.
 However taking credit for something you haven’t done would be unethical.

 B-schools are aware that there are good and bad consultants.
 They are also aware of good strong candidates and those who try stunts (from hiding facts to outright lying) to show something they are not.
 Important point is where you want to pitch yourself.

 Like in every profession, even here there is a line that divides the ethical from the unethical.
-In fact, admissions consultants also have a body (AIGAC) that sets the framework to define that boundary.
-Unfortunately, considering the nascent stage of this profession, apne yahaan those lines seem to blur.
+In fact, admissions consultants also have organisations that set the framework to define that boundary.
+Unfortunately, considering the nascent stage of this profession, in many countries, including India, those lines seem to blur.